Fishing Sandringham has proven to be very successful … Read More.. about Fishing Sandringham Jetties, Rockwall & By Kayak

 As I weigh in at a fraction over this I strap a roll-up camping chair to the handle.
 It sits just on the lid while pulling the trolley.
 You can see the empty bag in the photo of my own fishing trolley.

-(Updated: As I’ve now lost almost 20kg I can confirm you can sit on the trolley comfortably without stressing it.)
+(Updated: As I’ve now lost over 20kg I can confirm you can sit on the trolley comfortably without stressing it.)